Luna (Sailor Moon): Human form

 The character is first shown to get the ability to transform into a human being in the manga special The Lover of Princess Kaguya, which was released a month after the end of the third arc of the series.
 In this side story, Luna falls in love with a human named Kakeru.
 It is stated that Kakeru's wish is to meet Princess Kaguya someday.
 During the climax of the story, Sailor Moon uses the Silver Crystal to transform Luna into a human woman.
 At first, Kakeru thinks this woman is Kaguya, but then he notices Luna's crescent moon mark in her forehead and realizes it is her.
-This side story was adapted into Sailor Moon S: The Movie, which marks Luna's only transformation into a human in the first anime adaptation.
+This side story was adapted into Sailor Moon S: The Movie, which marks Luna's only transformation into a human in the original anime adaptation.

 Luna's human form appears in the main story timeline in the climax of the Dream arc, after Queen Nehelenia's defeat, alongside Artemis and Diana, who also appear in their human forms.
 The three of them appear once more as humans in the final arc, when Tin Nyanko attacks them.

-In Sailor Moon Crystal, the second anime adaptation, Luna's human form appears earlier during the climatic battle against Queen Metalia, in which Artemis spots her praying on the Moon in this form.
+In Sailor Moon Crystal, the new anime adaptation, Luna's human form appears earlier during the climactic battle against Queen Metalia, in which Artemis spots her praying on the Moon in this form.